 How do you do acupuncture on a cat???

 Although it may seen unlikely, it is really not that hard to do acupuncture on cats.
 When they are treated in their own home, with respect for their individual needs, minimal restraint and their owner there to reassure or distract with a toy, many cats tolerate acupuncture.

 When needles are used, a minimal number of needles is used and the cats do not have to remain completely still while the needles are in place.
 The needles are very short and fine, once they are positioned, the cats rarely realize that they are even there.
-Acupuncture causes release of pain-relieving and relaxing endorphins, which can cause the animal to become drowsy and sometimes even fall asleep during treatment.
+Acupuncture causes release of pain-relieving and relaxing endorphins, which can cause the patient to become drowsy and sometimes even fall asleep during treatment.

 For cats that will not tolerate needles, the good news is that NYVAS can perform laser acupuncture instead of needle acupuncture.
 This completely avoids the use of needles and is a completely pain-free experience.
-The tip of the laser is held to each acupoint for a seconds and treatment can be completed within a few minutes.
+The tip of the low-level ("cold") laser is held to each acupoint for a few seconds and treatment can be completed within a few minutes.
 This is a great option for cats that dislike needles or will not remain still while they are in place.

 Does acupuncture work on cats?

 Fortunately, cats are generally very responsive to acupuncture and generally improve faster than dogs.
 There are many scientific studies showing effects from acupuncture in cats, because they are often used as an experimental animal in which to investigate the effects and mechanisms of action of acupuncture.
 Studies using cats have shown that acupuncture affects blood pressure, blood flow to the brain, gastrointestinal motility and plasticity of the nervous system, among other effects.
 Clinical studies of actual feline patients treated with acupuncture show that it is effective for many conditions, such as spinal disc disease.